G4 (American TV network): Relaunch

+Second closure

+On October 16, 2022, it was announced that G4 would be shutting down after relaunching the previous year.

-Several factors that led to G4's discontinuation ranged from low viewership, a lack of audience strategy, ever-changing and absent leadership, competition with streaming content creators on YouTube and Twitch, cord-cutting, and high expenditures.
-G4 Select would be removed from Pluto TV on October 19, 2022 during an episode of Attack of the Show: Vibe Check, the network fully sunsetting operations on October 21, ending two minutes into Smosh; G4 Select would later cease on Vizio.
-G4 in itself left Philo, YouTube TV, Xfinity, and Cox prior to the shutdown, with Fios being the last to carry the network until the true discontinuation date, November 18, 2022, two days after the first anniversary of the re-launch.
+Several factors that led to G4's discontinuation ranged from low viewership, a lack of audience strategy, ever-changing and absent leadership, competition with streaming content creators on YouTube and Twitch, cord-cutting, underpromotion, and high expenditures.
+G4 Select would be removed from Pluto TV on October 19, 2022, during an episode of Attack of the Show: Vibe Check, the network fully shutting down on October 21, ending two minutes into Smosh; G4 Select would later close on Vizio.
+G4 in itself left Philo, YouTube TV, Xfinity, and Cox prior to the shutdown, with Fios being the last to carry the network until its discontinuation on November 18, 2022, two days after the first anniversary of the relaunch.

-The final programs aired were a marathon of Xplay, with segments from other G4 programs added during commercial breaks or between episodes.
-Similar to how the original network ended in 2014 with the first episode of Xplay from 2001, the final full episode to air was the first episode from the Xplay relaunch in 2021.
-This was followed by a zoomed-out photo of former Attack of the Show host Gina Darling's forehead, with a still game of Pong etched onto it and text reading, "G4" and "Thanks 4 watching!," along with a deadpan voice saying "I'm at Comic-Con!," referencing the first time the network stopped transmitting.
-A screen reading "THANK YOU FOR WATCHING" was set to appear after midnight, however Fios cut their signal just seconds prior to midnight, ending in the middle of the sign-off.
+A screen reading "THANK YOU FOR WATCHING!" appeared after midnight, however Fios ended their signal of the network just seconds prior to midnight, cutting off in the middle of the sign-off.

 Programming

-In addition to video game culture, G4's programming encompasses geek, fandom, genre, and general audience shows aimed at young adult men.
-The network primarily livestreams its original programming on their Twitch and YouTube channels.
+In addition to video game culture, G4's programming encompassed geek, fandom, genre, and general audience shows aimed at young adults.
+The network primarily livestreamed its original programming on their Twitch and YouTube channels.
 These livestreams are edited to air on the linear television channel and video on demand platforms the next day.
-The television channel's programming currently features reruns of past G4 shows, as well as other acquired programs.
-Pulse was a prerecorded weekly news show that focused on the gaming industry that ran on cable TV channel G4.
+The television channel's programming featured reruns of older G4 shows, as well as other acquired programs.
+Pulse was a prerecorded weekly news show that focused on the gaming industry that aired on G4.
 In November 2004, along with other G4techTV programs, the show was cancelled.
 News segments were merged with revamped version of The Screen Savers (later Attack of the Show), though eventually those duties were taken over by the editorial staff of X-Play.

 G4's website previously featured game trailers and reviews, select video clips of its original shows, and web original programming.
 The website continued providing entertainment-related news articles until May 31, 2013, with the last article posted on G4's website as a replacement for the site's schedule section, was a notice stating that "NBCUniversal has discontinued all operations for G4" seven days after the network left the air.
 The website was relaunched on July 24, 2020, coinciding with the announcement of the network's revival.